Physician Assistant Faculty

 Bio Coming Soon

-Associate Clinical Coordinator – Ghina Katrib, MPA, PA-C
+Clinical Director – Ghina Katrib, MPA, PA-C

 Ghina Katrib received a Bachelor's degree in Respiratory Care/Health Fitness Management Promotion and Education from Columbia Union College in 1994.
 She obtained a Master's degree in Physician Assistant Sciences in 2003 from Loma Linda University and has worked in several fields including urgent care, orthopedics and dermatology.
 She returned to Loma Linda University in 2007 as the Associate Didactic Coordinator and currently is the Associate Clinical Coordinator for the Physician Assistant program.
 Her responsibilities include coordination of the clinical year and teaching Preventive Medicine and Health Promotion and Cardiopulmonary Rehabilitation in the didactic year.
 Professor Katrib also teaches Physical Diagnosis for the Emergency Medical Care Bachelor’s degree program as well as for the Radiology Assistant program.